KeralaBlockchainAcademy/PMAJAY-B2/6-JavaScript/README.md

                             7   8   9   10

 ```
-Enter the marks of a student and find the total marks and based on total marks
+Enter the marks of a student and find the total marks and based on total marks find the average
 ```
-Total marks>90% - A+
+Average>90% - A+
 90-80% - A
 80-70% -B+
 70-60% - B